Curros/pyOSCSrv/README.md

 I'm using it to have an intelligent **Controller** while playing some simulation games, but the sky is the limit.

-I start using it to have some kind of radio for driving, and once you see how well this is, well I will probably will be adding more and more functionality!
+I start using it to have some kind of radio for driving, so I will probably will be adding more and more functionality!

 ## Features
 - Listens for OSC messages on a specified port.